mjzero0/Decentralised-chat/Backdoor_PoC .md

 # Backdoors / Vulnerabilities + Proof of Concepts
-Four backdoors / vulnerabilites have been included in the backdoored submission.
+Six backdoors / vulnerabilites have been included in the backdoored submission.

 ## 1. Impersonation & Dual Logins